pjekel/cbtree/documentation/TreeStyling.md

    data items.
 3. As a property of a data item

-In order to add custom icons to the Dijit Tree with Checkboxes the following items are required:
+In order to add custom icons to the CheckBox or Dijit Tree the following items are required:

 1. An image sprite containing at least three icon types: